 \section{Introduction}

-For the rest of this section curves are assumed to be complex, integral, complete and with locally planar singularities.
-We remind what locally planar singularities mean: \begin{defn} Let $C$ be a complex curve.
+For the rest of this article curves are assumed to be complex, integral, complete and with locally planar singularities.
+For ease of the reader, we remind what locally planar singularities mean. \begin{defn} Let $C$ be a complex curve.
 We say that $C$ has \ita{locally planar singularities} if for every $p\in C$ the completion $\hat{\mathcal{O}}_{C,p}$ of the local ring of $C$ at $p$ can be written as

-for some reduced series $f_p\in \co[[x,y]]$. \end{defn} Let $C$ be a curve of arithmetic genus $p_a(C):=H^1(C,\mathcal{O}_C)$. \\ We consider the Hilbert scheme of points $C^{[m]}$, which parametrizes length $m$ finite subschemes of $C$.
+for some reduced series $f_p\in \co[[x,y]]$. \end{defn} Let $C$ be a curve of arithmetic genus $p_a(C)$.
+We consider the Hilbert scheme of points $C^{[m]}$, which parametrizes length $m$ finite subschemes of $C$.
 More precisely the $m-$th Hilbert scheme of points of $C$ is defined as